inetpy/inetpy.github.io/_posts/2015-2-20-sipcalc-subnet-calculator.md

 ### Bonus IPv6

 I mentioned that **sipcalc** does IPv6, and most of the same options that work on IPv4 work with IPv6.
-The difference for splitting a subnet|prefix is just adding a capital (-S) instead of the (-s).
+The difference for splitting a subnet/prefix is just adding a capital (-S) instead of the (-s).

 {% highlight bash %}
 $ sipcalc 2001:1::/32 -S 34